 The University of Kansas Center for Health Informatics is offering the course, Introduction to Health Informatics, as part of the AMIA 10x10 Program.

 This web-based course provides a broad survey of health informatics focused on five themes: health informatics foundations; clinical decision support; human/organizational factors; public health informatics and current issues in health informatics including best practices.
-Participants will develop and demonstrate a practical, innovative small-group information technology (IT) project.
-This project will be presented in a web conference scheduled at the end of the course.
-You also will be invited to present your team project at a face-to-face meeting to be held in Fall 2013 in conjunction with the AMIA Fall conference.
+Participants will be invited to participate in a face-to-face meeting to be held in Fall 2014 in conjunction with the AMIA Fall conference.
 Attendance at the AMIA Fall Symposium is encouraged but not required.

 Helen Connors, PhD, RN, DrPS (Hon), FAAN has forged a distinctive path in health informatics.
-As the University of Kansas School of Nursing's E. Jean M. Hill Endowed Professor, Associate Dean for Integrated Technologies and Executive Director of the KU Center for Health Informatics, Dr. Connors strives to expand the use of advanced information technologies for education and practice, to establish policy for telecommunications and telehealth, and to promote health IT nationally.
+As the University of Kansas School of Nursing's E. Jean M. Hill Endowed Professor, Executive Director of the KU Center for Health Informatics, Dr. Connors strives to expand the use of advanced information technologies for education and practice, to establish policy for telecommunications and telehealth, and to promote health IT nationally.

 Course faculty include: